22 January 2024

 The team is proposing eight key themes that will guide the landscape-led plans:

-There is an existing ridge that runs across the site which will underpin the landscape design.
+There is an existing ridge that runs across the site which will underpin the landscape proposal.

 Character and Identity